nextapps-de/mikado/README.md

 <code>Score = Sum<sub>test</sub>(lib_ops / median_ops) / test_count * 1000</code>

-The file size and memory gets less relevance by applying the square root of these values.
+The memory gets less relevance by applying just the square root of these values to the total score.

 #### Index
-The score index is a very stable representation where each score points to a specific place in a ranking table.
-The maximum possible score and also the best place is 1000, that requires a library to be best in each category (regardless of how much better the factor is, that's the difference to the score value).
+The score index is a very stable representation where each score points to a specific place in a ranking table (from 0 worst to 100 best).
+The maximum possible score and also the best place is 100, that requires a library to be best in each category (regardless of how much better the factor is, that's the difference to the score value).

 <code>Index = Sum<sub>test</sub>(lib_ops / max_ops) / test_count * 1000</code>

-The file size and memory gets less relevance by applying the square root of these values.
+The memory gets less relevance by applying just the square root of these values to the index.

 ## Tests
 <table>